 Communication…it is the key to all relationships.
 Good communication can inspire partnership and trust.
 Bad communication can result in confusion and doubt.
 How you communicate both in your personal and professional life will determine how successful you are.
 There are a number of examples of how businesses have crumbled due to bad communication.
-Therefore, it is critical to consider how you are communicating with your external partners such as suppliers, co-packers and vendors, to ensure mutually beneficial, trusting and successful partnerships.
+Therefore, it is critical to consider the importance of communicating effectively with suppliers, co-packers and vendors, to ensure mutually beneficial, trusting and successful partnerships.

-Here are some tips on setting up effective communication with your suppliers:
+Here are some tips on how to set a system for communicating effectively with suppliers:

 Make Time for Face Time